 Starting at 4 months old baby is able to do a lot more.
 Baby’s personality is starting to shine through and you are learning more about what sensory experiences baby likes and dislikes.

-By the time baby is 6 months old baby should:
+By the time baby is 6 months old baby should reach the following sensory milestones:

 - Uses both hands to explore toys